pupil-labs/pupil-docs/alpha-lab/gpt4-eyes/index.md

 3. `D`: a guess about your intentions.
 4. `F`: a more detailed description of the environment.

-In this early exploration, we found that GPT-4V is generally good at detecting what is being gazed at or trying to guess the intention of the wearer.
-But not fast or accurate enough to detect immediate dangers.
-There was some network latency, but generally, it worked quite well.
-You can modify the prompt in the code to tailor it to your specific needs.
-We ultimately can’t say just how useful this will be for assistive users.
-For that, we need your feedback!
+In this initial exploration, GPT-4V was generally good at identifying what was being gazed at or trying to predict the wearer's intentions.
+However, it wasn't fast enough to detect immediate dangers due to network latency.
+The great thing about GPT-4V is that you can modify the prompts to suit your specific needs.
+Rapid advancements in the field suggest that we might soon see these types of models operating [locally](https://android-developers.googleblog.com/2023/12/a-new-foundation-for-ai-on-android.html) and with virtually no latency.
+How useful could this be?
+We would love to hear your feedback!

 ::: tip
 Need assistance implementing a real-time API based application?
 Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com), on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for formal support options.